RunielN597/faerieringgames/content/games/the_channeling/_index.md

 <input type="image" name="submit" border="0" src="https://www.paypalobjects.com/en_US/i/btn/btn_buynow_LG.gif" alt="Buy Now">
 <img alt="" border="0" width="1" height="1" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" >
 </form>

-The Channeling is a card game for two players.
-In it, players are druids channeling magical energy across leyline paths in order to acquire faerie rings and stone circles that lie in a grid of forest cards.
-The rules are simple - play a glyph card, move one of your druids, and channel energy in the shortest path between your two druids.
-But, be careful not to overchannel the locations of the forest with energy!
+A game for two players.

+Players are druids channeling magical energy across leyline paths to acquire Magic Circles that lie in a grid.

+The rules are simple… play a glyph card, move one of your druids, and channel energy in the shortest path between your two druids.
+But be careful not to overchannel the locations of the forest with energy!
 Whoever has more Splendor at the end of the game wins.